DISMGT 704 : Research Project

 Course Overview

 DISMGT 704 is a 45 point research project, and it usually has a course code DISMGT 704A for the first semester and DISMGT 704B for the following second semester.
-In the first semester, the focus of the research project is on comprehensive understanding of the body of knowledge associated with the research topic chosen, formulation of research questions and development of research methodology as well as the research instruments needed to carry out the remaining research work.
-In the second semester, the focus of the research project is on the delivery of the research work.
+In the first semester, the focus of the research project is on a comprehensive understanding of the body of knowledge associated with the chosen research topic, formulation of research questions, development of research methodology, and the instruments needed to carry out the remaining research work.
+In the second semester, the research project focuses on the delivery of the research work.

-Students are required to conduct research on a topic which involves first-hand data collection and analysis.
+This course is designed to give students research experience and achieve meeting key learning outcomes.
+Students are required to conduct research on a topic that involves first-hand data collection and analysis.
 The research needs to be performed under the supervision of an academic staff and the topic needs to be decided in consultation with the supervisor.
+The student is expected to meet regularly with the supervisor throughout the course.
 At the end of the second semester, students are required to submit a research report.
 This paper is restricted only to students enrolled in the Master of Disaster Management programme.

 Course Requirements